Simon Cowell: Personal life

 Cowell dated English presenter Terri Seymour from 2002 to 2008.
 Cowell was engaged to make-up artist Mezhgan Hussainy from 2010 to 2011.
-In 2013, Cowell allegedly began dating an American woman named Lauren Silverman.
+In 2013, Cowell began dating Lauren Silverman.
 In July 2013, Silverman's husband and Cowell's friend, Andrew Silverman, filed for an at-fault divorce, citing adultery by his wife and naming Cowell as a co-respondent.
 News of the divorce filing became public two weeks later, when it was widely reported that Silverman and Cowell were expecting a baby together.

 Cowell said, "There are a lot of things I will eventually clear up when the time is right, but I really have to be sensitive because there's a lot of people's feelings involved here."
 The Silvermans released separate statements expressing concern for the well-being of their son during the divorce process.
 In August 2013, the Silvermans settled their divorce out of court, enabling Cowell to avoid being called as a witness in the divorce proceedings.
-He subsequently confirmed that Silverman was pregnant with his child, and she gave birth to their son on 14 February 2014.
+He subsequently confirmed that Silverman was pregnant with his child, and she gave birth to their son Eric on 14 February 2014.
 The couple confirmed their engagement in January 2022.

 In 2010, Cowell came out in support for then Conservative Party leader David Cameron for Prime Minister of the United Kingdom, writing in The Sun: "I believe he is the Prime Minister Britain needs at this time.
 He has substance and the stomach to navigate us through difficult times."
 In 2013, Cowell contravened his previous statement about David Cameron.
-According to the interview while he has supported candidates, he has never voted in an election.
-An opponent of the United Kingdom leaving the European Union (Brexit), Cowell came out in support of Remain in the 2016 EU referendum.
+According to the interview, while he has supported candidates, he has never voted in an election.
+Cowell was in favour of the UK remaining in the EU in the 2016 EU referendum.

 In 2019, Cowell became a vegan after doctors advised him to change his diet for health reasons.
 He was also named one of the wealthiest people in the UK by the Sunday Times Rich List, Cowell was worth £385 million in 2019.

 In 2020, Cowell announced he would be writing a seven-book series titled Wishfits with his son.
-The series is scheduled to launch in 2023.
-On 8 August 2020, Cowell broke his back after he fell off his new electric motorcycle which many press sources confused with an electric bike.
+The series was scheduled to launch in 2023.
+On 8 August 2020, Cowell broke his back after he fell off his new electric motorcycle, which many press sources confused with an electric bike.
 The incident occurred while he was testing it at his home in Malibu, California.
 Cowell was taken to the hospital, where he underwent back surgery overnight.
 After the accident, he began eating animal-based food again in order to "rebuild his strength".

+Cowell suffers from depression.
+He has taken regular therapy sessions to combat the symptoms of the illness.